File Created: 2004-10-19

 The ritual was conducted by a shaman to purify an Inuktitut-speaking Inuit woman of her "sins" so that she might recover from an illness.

-Many societies understand illness —or at least some illness— to be caused by outside forces, and they ask the age-old question, "Why me, Lord?"
+Many societies understand illness —or at least some illness— to be caused by outside forces acting upon a body that would otherwise remain healthy, and they ask the age-old question, "Why me, Lord?"
 If the outside forces are thought to be spirits, it is logical to ask what motivates them.
-For the Inuit, illness and misfortune are typically the results of violation of a taboo, offending the supernatural.
-In healing rituals like the one here, confession of these violations is a central element.

 In the present case study, we see the shaman, the audience, and the patient all participating in the creation of a whole, long catalog of the patient's violations of taboos.
+In some cases the patient must be badgered into conceding that events occurred.
+In other cases, she volunteers some incidents.

 The shaman conducting the ritual is in the privileged position of being able to have visions, oftentimes vague ones that merely awaken the patient's memories and inspire her to make confessions about things that others did not yet know.
+But he is also concerned that nothing remain hidden.
+Healing seems to depend upon getting her entire record out into public view.
+And the whole community begs that she be forgiven and healed.

-There are broader theoretical questions as well, for example:
+But for the analyst there are broader theoretical questions as well, for example:

-Click here for definitions of taboo and shaman or more about shamanism.
+Click here for definitions of taboo

 —DKJ

 A woman named Nanoraq, the wife of Mákik, lay very ill, with pains all over her body.
 The patient, who was so ill that she could hardly stand upright, was placed on the bench.
 All the inhabitants of the village were summoned, and Angutingmarik [a shaman] inquired of his spirits as to the cause of the disease.
-The shaman walked slowly up and down the floor for a long time, swinging his arms backwards and forwards with mittens on, talking in groans and sighs, in varying tones, sometimes breathing deeply as if under extreme pressure.

 He says: "It is you, you are Aksharquarnilik, I ask you, my helping spirit, whence comes the sickness from which this person is suffering?
 Is it due to something I have eaten in defiance of taboo, lately or long since?
 Or is it due to the one who is wont to lie beside me, to my wife?
-Or is it brought about by the sick woman herself ?
-Is she herself the cause of the disease ?"
+Or is it brought about by the sick woman herself?
+Is she herself the cause of the disease? "

 The patient answers: "The sickness is due to my own fault.
 I have but ill fulfilled my duties.
 My thoughts have been bad and my actions evil."